pepperjackdev/peppertodo/README.md

 A to-do list command line utlity written in Rust.

 > [!WARNING]
-> The utility is still in development an is really unstable!
+> The utility is still under development

 ## Table of contents
 - [Build with](#build-with)